taigaio/taiga-docker/CONTRIBUTING.md

 # How can I contribute to Taiga?

 Thank you for your interest in contributing to Taiga.
 As a contributor, here are the guidelines we would like you to follow.
-For more information check out our [Taiga resources page](https://resources.taiga.io/extend/how-can-i-contribute/).
+For more information check out our [Taiga community page](https://community.taiga.io/t/how-can-i-contribute/159).

 ## Code of Conduct

 Help us keep the Taiga Community open and inclusive.
 Please read and follow our [Code of Conduct](https://www.taiga.io/code-of-conduct).

 ## Code patches, enhacements

 There are many different ways to contribute to Taiga's platform, from patches, to documentation and enhancements, just find the one that best fits with your skills.
-Check out our detailed [contribution guide](https://resources.taiga.io/extend/how-can-i-contribute/#code-patches-enhacements).
+Check out our detailed [contribution guide](https://community.taiga.io/t/how-can-i-contribute/159#code-patches-enhacements-3).

 ## Issues